 Quick Start with Kubernetes

-Manage your kubernetes clusters with Meshery.
-Deploy Meshery in kubernetes in-cluster or outside of kubernetes out-of-cluster.
-Note: It is advisable to Install Meshery in your kubernetes clusters
+Manage your Kubernetes clusters with Meshery.
+Deploy Meshery in Kubernetes in-cluster or outside of Kubernetes out-of-cluster.
+Note: It is advisable to install Meshery in your Kubernetes clusters

 Prerequisites